 Most Latine workers in the US don’t feel that they can bring their whole selves to the office.
 Bain & Company has found that “only 35% of young adult workers, most of whom were Black or Latinx, said their employer provides information about career advancement and promotion opportunities.”
 Attract Latine early talent starting at the internship and entry level, expose them to various pathways their careers can take, and develop them for long-term growth at your company.

-Diversity, equity, & inclusion: 7 essential early talent recruiting strategies
+Diversity, equity, and inclusion: 7 essential early talent recruiting strategies

 The definition of diversity, equity, and inclusion (DEI) is evolving with Gen Z. Learn how to adapt your strategy.Read on